 - Pattern stamp

-- Die cutting machine (I use the Sizzix Big Shot)
+- Die cutting machine (I used the Sizzix Big Shot this time – see Note)

 - Flourish die

 - Shaped die (for the greeting)

 - Greeting stamp (one or two words is best – “hello” is ideal)

 - Acetate (this is for the big floral embellishment, and no purchase needed.
 My tutorial “How to Make Faux Glass Flowers” explains how to do this.)

 Note: if you don’t have a truckload of metal dies and don’t want to buy them, check out my post on 11 Reasons to Own a Digital Die Cutting Machine.
 This handy tool will create projects like this in a fraction of the time.